Approach

 Co-Design

-Co-design (also called participatory design or human-centered design) is a method for solving collective problems by sharing knowledge and power.
+Co-design is a method for solving collective problems by sharing knowledge and power with those who are directly-impacted.

 Services